 When you order a straight knife blade this sheet comes with it.
 Shows how to assemble our three straight knives with templates and wrapping instructions.

 Photographing Northwest Coast Art

 All serious artists should document their work photographically.
-It give the artist a portfolio to show gallery owners and the photos serve as a visual reference to your artistic production.
-Four pages from good old me, who is a pretty good product and artwork photographer.
+It gives the artist a portfolio to show gallery owners and the photos serve as a visual reference to your artistic production.
+Four pages, by Gregg Blomberg.

 Three Classic Canoe Form Bowls